The fourth moment theorem on the Poisson space: Acknowledgments

 The paper is organised as follows.
 Section 2 contains preliminary results concerning stochastic analysis on the Poisson space.
 Section 3 focusses on several new estimates for multiple integrals, whereas Section 4 and Section 5 deal with the proofs of our main results.
 Finally, Section 6 contains the proofs of some technical lemmas.

-\subsection{Acknowledgments}
+\section{Acknowledgments}

-The authors would like to thank Solesne Bourguin, Simon Campese, G\"unter Last and Matthias Schulte for useful discussions.
+The authors would like to thank the two anonymous referees, the Associate Editor and Guangqu Zheng for insightful remarks and comments.
+We are also grateful to Solesne Bourguin, Simon Campese, G\"unter Last and Matthias Schulte for useful discussions.
 Support is acknowledged from the grant {\tt F1RMTH-PUL-15STAR} (STARS) at Luxembourg University.